 At this point on the list, if you don’t use either a Stihl or a Husqvarna chainsaw, you’re probably getting pretty impatient.
 Well, it’s finally your turn: this 20-inch replacement chainsaw bar fits with Poulan, McCulloch, Craftsman, and Echo saws, as well as several other brands.

 Be warned that the list of models it fits is rapidly changing.
-It’s safest to just call Oregon and ask about your specific model, rather than trying to reference the list.
+It’s safest just to call Oregon and ask about your specific model rather than trying to reference the list.
 Also, beware that if not properly tensioned, the chain on this bar has a higher-than-average risk of coming loose.

 6. Forester 20″ Chainsaw Bar & Chain for Stihl Chainsaws

-The Forester Bar & Chain Combo 20″ for Stihl Chainsaws is a well-built, durable chainsaw bar that comes with a sharp and fast-cutting chain.
+The Forester Bar & Chain Combo 20″ for Stihl Chainsaws is a well-built, durable chainsaw bar with a sharp and fast-cutting chain.
 The bar doesn’t have an automatic oiling system.
 It requires the bar to be greased by hand.

 Buyer’s Guide – How to Purchase the Best Aftermarket Chainsaw Bars